 This weekend we’re going to be exploring the Heart Sutra, which is one of the foremost Mahayana sutras.
 Mahayana is one of the Buddhist traditions.
 This is one of the foremost sutras.
 There are several versions of the Prajnaparamita Sutra, the Perfection of Wisdom Sutra.
-There are 100,000 lines or stanzas, also twenty-five, 8,000, and 20,000 stanzas.
+The longest has 100,000 lines or stanzas; there are other versions with 25,000 stanzas, 8,000 stanzas, and also shorter versions.
 This one is the heart or the essence of them all.
 It’s the abbreviated form.
 We Americans like things quick and short and abbreviated.
 But the thing is that the meaning is actually explained in the 100,000 stanzas.
 So in this abbreviation we have a lot to unpack to really understand it.
 It’s a journey of many lifetimes actually to understand the real meaning of this sutra and to be able to put it into practice.
 We’re starting on that today and we will certainly progress doing it.

 The four seals of Buddhism